No products in the cart.

 Baclofen is ideal for treating spasticity caused by neurological injuries such as:

 It can be taken orally (in pill form) or administered directly to the fluid surrounding the spinal cord via an intrathecal baclofen pump.
-While oral baclofen can effectively reduce spasticity, its effects typically only last a few hours and must be taken multiple times a day.
+While oral baclofen can effectively reduce spasticity, its effects typically only last a few hours and it must be taken several times per day.

 What are the Benefits of Using an Intrathecal Baclofen Pump?

-Additionally, intrathecal baclofen pumps can be programmable, which allows the physician to adjust the dosage and rate of distribution from an external device.
-As a result, individuals can receive the ideal amount of baclofen to manage various severities of spasticity.
+Additionally, intrathecal baclofen pumps can be programmable, allowing physicians to adjust the dosage and rate of distribution from an external device.
+As a result, the dosage can be changed as often as necessary to ensure individuals are receiving the ideal amount of baclofen to manage various severities of spasticity.

-To determine if the implantation of an intrathecal baclofen pump is ideal for you, a test dose should be administered before implantation.
+To determine if the implantation of an intrathecal baclofen pump is appropriate, a test dose should be administered before implantation.
 For many, intrathecal baclofen pump therapy is effective in treating spasticity and can be a viable long-term treatment.
-However, some patients do not have any response while others don’t respond significantly enough to justify the procedure.
+However, some individuals do not respond to the treatment, or don’t have significant enough improvements to justify the procedure.

 Intrathecal Baclofen Pump Side Effects & Complications